davidxmoody/davidxmoody.com/README.md

 ## About

 This is the source code for my personal blog.
-View it at [davidxmoody.com](https://davidxmoody.com/).
+View it at <https://davidxmoody.com/>.

 It's mostly a blog about programming and my personal experiences.
 I have also written posts about creating the site itself.

 Feedback of any kind is very welcome.
-Please feel free to email me if you have any comments or criticisms or if you just want to talk about something I've written.
+Please feel free to email me at <david@davidxmoody.com> if you have any comments or criticisms or if you just want to talk about something I've written.

 ## License